-The gallbladder is a pear-shaped sac, with a storage capacity of 30-50ml and, in life, lies anterior to the first part of the duodenum.
+The gallbladder has a storage capacity of 30-50ml and, in life, lies anterior to the first part of the duodenum.
 It is typically divided into three parts:

-- Fundus: The rounded, end portion of the gallbladder; which projects into the inferior surface of the liver in the mid-clavicular line.
+- Fundus – the rounded, distal portion of the gallbladder.
+It projects into the inferior surface of the liver in the mid-clavicular line.

-- Body: The largest part of the gallbladder.
-It is occasionally in contact with the transverse colon and proximal duodenum.
+- Body – the largest part of the gallbladder.
+It lies adjacent to the posteroinferior aspect of the liver, transverse colon and superior part of the duodenum.

 The Biliary Tree

-As the common bile duct continues to descend, it passes posteriorly to the proximal duodenum and joins with the pancreatic duct of the pancreas.
-Here, it is joined by the main pancreatic duct, forming the hepatopancreatic ampulla (commonly known as the ampulla of Vater) – which then empties into the duodenum via the major duodenal papilla – it is regulated by a muscular valve, the sphincter of Oddi.
+The common bile duct descends and passes posteriorly to the first part of the duodenum and head of the pancreas.
+Here, it is joined by the main pancreatic duct, forming the hepatopancreatic ampulla (commonly known as the ampulla of Vater) – which then empties into the duodenum via the major duodenal papilla.
+This papilla is regulated by a muscular valve, the sphincter of Oddi.

-Lymph from the gallbladder drains into the cystic node, situated at the gallbladder neck.
-The cystic node then empties into the hepatic lymph node, and ultimately to the coeliac node.
+Lymph from the gallbladder drains into the cystic lymph nodes, situated at the gallbladder neck.

 Clinical Relevance: Gallstones